PolymeshAssociation/polymesh-tools/docs/operator/README.md

 * Sync the database snapshot to offsite storage

-The database snapshot contains no confidential information as long as **only** the `/<base path>/chains/alcyone/db` directory is backed up.
+The database snapshot contains no confidential information as long as **only** the `/<base path>/chains/polymesh_mainnet/db` directory is backed up.

-Because of the nature of how the database is stored in files, stopping/starting the polymesh process will create partial database files.
+Because of the nature of how the database is stored in files, stopping/starting the Polymesh process will create partial database files.
 Since an excessive amount of files in a directory can cause performance issues we recommend to either limit snapshots to a daily frequency or to periodically reset the backup node's database to a fresh sync from the chain.